Crasader/example_laravel_rest_api/README.md

 # Laravel RESTful API example
 This example is an application for creating user's PDFs.
-There are three test types of PDFs in the system:
+There are three test types of PDF in the system:

   - Short
   - Full
   - Advanced

 The application provides REST API for manipulating PDF resource.
 You can get all three types list of user's PDFs, create PDFs (render a PDF from [Blade](https://laravel.com/docs/5.6/blade) template using [Dompdf](https://github.com/dompdf/dompdf) package and save neccessary information to the database), get/update/delete a PDF by the requested id.
-The app uses [jwt-auth](https://github.com/tymondesigns/jwt-auth) package for provide user authentication.
+The app uses [jwt-auth](https://github.com/tymondesigns/jwt-auth) package for providing user authentication.

 This repository is connected to [Vue.js PDF Manager](https://github.com/akozyr/example_vue_client).